LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/README.md

 Machine learning projects often require a systematic approach.
 In this section, you'll be guided through the step-by-step process of completing an end-to-end machine learning project.
 From data collection to model deployment, you'll gain insights into each stage of a comprehensive machine learning project.

-8. ***Tensorflow approach for building AI model*** Building ANN, CNN, RNN using tensorflow
+8. ***Tensorflow approach for building AI model*** Building ANN, CNN, RNN using tensorflow.

-9. ***Pytorch approach for building AI model*** Building ANN, CNN, RNN using pytorch
+9. ***Pytorch approach for building AI model*** Building ANN, CNN, RNN using pytorch.

 10. ***Transfer learning and Fine-Tuning***
 Learn about the fundamental of transferlearning and fine tuning, Also update for you some state-of-art model using in taskes related to Image processing, NLP, Time series.

 11. ***Fine-tuning Improvements***
 Building on your foundational knowledge, this section provides advanced tips and techniques for fine-tuning your models.
-Explore strategies for further improving the performance of your neural networks, including hyperparameter tuning, regularization, and other best practices for achieving state-of-the-art results
+Explore strategies for further improving the performance of your neural networks, including hyperparameter tuning, regularization, and other best practices for achieving state-of-the-art results.

 Each section contains detailed explanations, code examples, and practical exercises to reinforce your understanding.